zaskem/Google-Form-Merge-to-Document/HowToSetupAndUse.md

 ## Creating Event Triggers
 Event triggers are required to invoke the process.
 Without an event trigger, the code will not work.

-To set the event triggers, click on the clock face in the toolbar above the code or use the Edit menu's option for `Current project's priggers`.
+To set the event triggers, click on the clock face in the toolbar above the code or use the Edit menu's option for `Current project's triggers`.

 On the resulting page you will `+ Add Trigger` and use the following options: